-I asked how they preserved the chillies and received some very vague instructions.
-There was, of course, no actual recipe, just an outline of what they did, so I interpreted and adapted this as best I could and was delighted with the result.
+There was, of course, no actual recipe, just an outline of what they did, so I interpreted and adapted this and was delighted with the result.

 I prefer to use extra virgin olive oil for the extra flavour it provides.
 In addition, it is at the heart of the much-praised Mediterranean Diet being an excellent source of healthy fat and health-benefiting antioxidants.

-I carefully wash and dry the chillies thoroughly and remove the stalks.
-I then finely slice the chillies, seeds included.
+- To begin, I carefully wash and thoroughly dry the chillies.
+Then, I remove the stalks and finely slice them, seeds included.

-The chillies sit in a vinegar and salt bath for 24 hours which removes some of their moisture and assists with the preservation.
+4. Stir the chillies then cover them with cling wrap and set them aside in their vinegar and salt bath for a minimum of 24 hours.
+This process removes some of their moisture and assists with the preservation.

-After that time, they are drained, packed into a sterilised jar and completely covered with olive oil.
-It’s that simple.
+6. Pack the chillies into a sterilised jar and completely cover with olive oil.

 It is important to select firm, brightly coloured, fresh chillies.
 They should have shiny skins without blemishes.
 Do not select any with wrinkled skin or soft spots.

-It is important to soak the chillies at least 24 hours.
-On occasion, I have left them in the brine for 48 hours without ill effect.
+No, it is important to soak the chillies for at least 24 hours.
+On occasion, for convenience I have left them in the brine for 48 hours without ill effect.
 The acidic vinegar and the salt are the preserving agents in this recipe.

 This recipe for Preserved Chillies in Oil will enable you to enjoy their spiciness all year.
 It is an easily prepared condiment which is a great addition to many dishes.

-In fact, I have even been known to add it to my breakfast toast with tomato or mashed avocado.
+In fact, I have even been known to add them to my breakfast toast with tomato or mashed avocado.